anicolaspp/ojai-generics/README.md

 ## QueryConditions Add-Ons

-The OJAI API is written in Java and functions around `QueryCondition` use method overriden for different data types.
+The OJAI API is written in Java and functions around `QueryCondition` use method overriding for different data types.
 In other words, in order to build a query, we need to know the exact type we are using at compile time, and while this seems like a good idea, it is far from convient in most occations.